 We all Scream for Ice Cream!

-For American’s, ice cream is one of our favorite desserts.
-Who doesn’t remember going to an ice cream stand on a warm summer night ready to make what seemed to be the most important decision of the day; what flavor should I have?
-With all the nostalgia around ice cream, it is surprising to learn that it did not start in the US, not to mention the origins started long before the thought of the New World.
+For Americans, ice cream is one of our favorite desserts.
+Who doesn’t remember going to an ice cream stand on a warm summer's night ready to make what seemed to be the most important decision of the day; what flavor should I have?
+With all the nostalgia around ice cream, it may be surprising to learn that the sweet treat did not originate in America.
+Ice cream has been made and consumed long before the thought of a New World.

-American's first tried ice cream in the 1700s, however since it was such a rare and exotic dessert only those with status and wealth would indulge.
-Colonists were the first to use the term "ice cream", which came from the phrase "iced cream", which was a description of the process.
-The very popular English cookbook, The Art of Cookery Made Plain and Easy by Hannah Glasse, in 1747 was widely used in the new world and she included a recipe for the icy dessert sweetened with raspberries.
-Ice cream had some very aristocratic fans, George Washington and Thomas Jefferson.
+Americans first tried ice cream in the 1700s; however, since it was such a rare and exotic dessert, only those with status and wealth could indulge.
+Colonists were the first to use the term "ice cream," which came from the phrase "iced cream," describing the process.
+The trendy English cookbook, The Art of Cookery Made Plain and Easy by Hannah Glasse (1747), was widely used in the new world, and she included a recipe for the icy dessert sweetened with raspberries.
+Ice cream also had some aristocratic fans, George Washington and Thomas Jefferson.
 Both leaders often served ice cream to their guests.
-According to records kept by a merchant in New York, George spent approximately $200 (today’s money) for ice cream during the summer of 1790.
-Jefferson, the devoted foodie, actually had an 18-step process for making his own version of the ice cream dessert, Baked Alaska.
+According to records from a merchant in New York, George spent approximately $200 (today’s money) for ice cream during the summer of 1790.
+Jefferson, the devoted foodie, had an 18-step process for making his version of the ice cream dessert, Baked Alaska.
 (See his recipe for vanilla ice cream at The Library of Congress: http://www.loc.gov/exhibits/treasures/tr33b.html#obj36).
-In 1813, First Lady Dolley Madison created quite the sensation when she served a strawberry creation, a “magnificent pink dome of ice cream” at her husband's second inaugural ball.
+In 1813, First Lady Dolley Madison created quite the sensation when she served a strawberry creation, a “magnificent pink dome of ice cream,” at her husband's second inaugural ball.

 The world’s love of ice cream is no joke.
-Annual sales of ice cream in US exceed 6 billion in 2016, which does not include all the other frozen ice cream like desserts.
-There is no doubt that the US leads the world in ice cream consumption, averaging about 26 liters of ice cream per person, per year.
+Annual US ice cream sales exceeded 6 billion in 2016, not including all the other ice cream, like desserts.
+There is no doubt that the US leads the world in ice cream consumption, averaging about 26 liters per person per year.
 New Zealand is second (23 liters pp), followed by Australia (18 liters pp) and Denmark (9 liters pp).
 The flavor vanilla makes up 20-29% of ice cream sales, with chocolate coming in a distant second.

 The US has many different ice cream restaurants, some better known than others.
-One of the most popular ice cream parlors in America was Howard Johnsons, which started in the 1920's in Quincy, Massachusetts.
-"HoJo's", the popular nickname of the restaurant, famously served 28 flavors of ice cream along with their reasonably priced fare.
+One of America's most popular ice cream parlors was Howard Johnson's, which started in the 1920s in Quincy, Massachusetts.
+"HoJo's," the popular nickname of the restaurant, famously served 28 flavors of ice cream along with their reasonably priced fare.
 The restaurant had a bright orange pyramid roof, which was brilliant marketing.
-Once kids, and parents a like, saw the roof from a distance, there would be little doubt that they would not stop for a quick scoop or two.
-The ice cream flavors included favorites like butter crunch and black raspberry, and of course vanilla.
-They also introduced flavors that few had experienced in an ice cream, like; peppermint stick, macaroon, lemon stick and fruit salad.
-The ice cream parlor exploded to a full-blown restaurant chain throughout the US, always serving the crowning jewel, ice cream.
-Even the famed Jacques Pepin worked at the restaurant in the 1960s, though briefly, he was said to have helped the restaurant chain create their signature menu.
-Sadly, all but one of the 1000 restaurants remain left, in Lake George, NY.
+Once kids, and parents alike, saw the roof from a distance, there would be little doubt that they would not stop for a quick scoop or two.
+The ice cream flavors included favorites like butter crunch, black raspberry, and vanilla.
+They also introduced flavors that few had experienced in ice cream, like; peppermint sticks, macaroons, lemon sticks, and fruit salad.
+The ice cream parlor exploded into a full-blown restaurant chain throughout the US, always serving the crowning jewel, ice cream.
+Even the famed Jacques Pepin worked at the restaurant in the 1960s, though he was said to have helped the restaurant chain create its signature menu briefly.
+Sadly, only one of the original 1000 restaurants remains in Lake George, NY.

 July is Ice Cream Month; therefore, you should enjoy a few scoops of your favorite flavor during that month.
-Making your own ice cream is incredibly easy and delicious.
-However, if you do indulge too much you may suffer from a temporary "Brain freeze" while eating ice cream.
-When ice cream touches the roof of your mouth, it triggers a reaction, causing blood vessels in the head to dilate.
-Followed by the person jumping up and down, moaning, and praying the pain to go away.
-Though this only lasts a few seconds, it feels like eternity.
-SO enjoy, but enjoy slowly.
+Making your ice cream is incredibly easy and delicious.
+However, if you indulge too much, you may suffer from a temporary "Brain freeze" while eating ice cream.
+When ice cream touches the roof of your mouth, it triggers a reaction, causing blood vessels in the head to dilate—followed by the person jumping up and down, moaning, and praying for the pain to go away.
+Though this only lasts a few seconds, it feels like an eternity.
+So enjoy, but enjoy slowly.